natvm/vv.net/README.md

-# vv - Avoid Computer Eye Straid
+# vv - Avoid Computer Eye Strain

 Simple message to 10 minutes to remember your body must be stop to work with computer.